-That's where Google's Voice Match feature comes in and it's pretty important if you want to avoid smart home spats.
-Essentially it's a way of building personal profiles for each person who lives in this new Assistant controlled home and avoiding flatmates, partners and children messing up your algorithms.
+Essentially it's a way of building personal profiles for each person who lives in your Assistant controlled home and avoiding flatmates, partners and children messing up your algorithms with their nonsense.
 And don't worry it's simpler than it looks.

 How to set up Voice Match